Today I opened a Folksy store, it's like Etsy, but just well, it's Folksy.

 3. Mix the bicarbonate of sad in with the remaining flour, then gradually add the four to the cake mix.

 4. Pick twelve of the prettiest raspberries from the punnet and put to one side.
-Lightly crush those that remain and carefully add to the mix.
+Lightly crush those that remain and carefully add to the mix.5.
+You are now ready to fill your cupcake cases, only two third full, mind.

 6. Place in the oven and cook for 15-20 minutes, until lightly brown.